How To Set Up A Market Stall Display

 What to look for in market stall equipment and craft fair display stands

-In their analysis of market stall design, researchers found that the three key crucial factors of good market stall display equipment are: portability, flexibility, and having a deployable structure [1].
+Researchers analysed market stall design and identified three key factors of good market stall display equipment.
+These factors are portability, flexibility, and having a deployable structure [1].
 This means that your market stall equipment for displays should be easy to transport, multipurpose, and easy to set up.
-Therefore, make sure that you choose display supplies that are lightweight, flatpacked or foldable, and able to be used in various venues with various products.

 How do I make my market stall stand out?